frasfras/det_ai-car-verify/README.md

 How to Run the Training Job

 pip Install the Determined.ai in google colab.
 Clone this repository .Prepare your training data.
-This includes downloading the CSV file from spreadsheet , downloading the images from the folder, and preprocessing the images as needed (e.g. resizing, normalization). <a href='https://docs.google.com/spreadsheets/d/1_AI5s5mU1L5a4oQKEguKv7zlXKHBgeD3OTjonpwmLxk/edit#gid=0'> create your own copy of this spreadsheet</a> that includes a name of photo for each claim in local folder.
+This includes downloading the CSV file  , downloading the images from the folder repo, and preprocessing the images as needed (e.g. resizing, normalization). <a href='https://docs.google.com/spreadsheets/d/1_AI5s5mU1L5a4oQKEguKv7zlXKHBgeD3OTjonpwmLxk/edit#gid=0'> create your own copy of this spreadsheet</a> that includes a name of photo for each claim in local folder.
 This photo must have a local dataset so the determined ai classification model can use it.

 You will use that photo in a determined classification model. pip install --user virtualenv.